(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Ben Rifle Visitor Center

-The visitor center is on our recommended list of things to do at Badlands National Park because of what you’ll learn about the park and because of the views.
+The visitor center is on our recommended list of things to do at Badlands National Park, not just because of what you’ll learn about the park, but the views are pretty fantastic.
 We reached the visitor center around lunchtime, and it was the perfect place for a picnic.

 Stop at the Ben Rifle Visitor Center for souvenirs, refill water, and the restroom (an opportunity for flush toilets instead of the vault toilets found at the parking areas along the drive and trailheads).